 Neighborhood Legal Services of Los Angeles County

-LSC is the largest funder of legal aid in the United States at roughly $375 million a year.
+LSC is the largest funder of legal aid in the United States at roughly $500 million a year.
+You can find more information on California LSC funding here.

 There are federal restrictions on the type of work that LSC-funded organizations can do with either LSC funds or with other funds.
 If you work at one of these organizations, we recommend you familiarize yourself with all the current restrictions and always ask your executive director if you have questions.
 Many advocates are hoping to lift the restrictions by working with members of Congress, so we all hope to see continuing changes in this area.